 Acute exacerbations are characterised by acute worsening of the symptoms of COPD, including:

-- increased shortness of breath
+- ncreased shortness of breath

 - increased wheezing